POST-18 PATHWAYS AND WORK EXPERIENCE

 Careers guidance is vital part of the Post-16 Tutorial Programme.
 The aim is always to raise aspirations so students secure outstanding destinations.
 We arrange visits to the local UCAS Higher Education Conference at Leeds and Oxbridge Conferences.
 Alongside this we make students aware of alternative pathways, training opportunities and higher apprenticeships through the CEP programme.

-This is brought together in a Next Steps Conference in the Summer Term of Year 12.
-This looks at Post-18 opportunities, applying for UCAS, writing personal statement and CVs.
+This is brought together in a Next Steps Conference in the Summer Term of Year 12 which explores the full range of Post-18 opportunities, applying for UCAS, writing personal statements and CVs.
 During the year students will also have the opportunity to listen to guest speakers, local employers, Gap Year Providers etc. to help you make an informed decision about your future pathway.

-Our Careers Adviser, Mrs Karen Mitchell, is also available for careers advice.
-Make an appointment through the Post-16 Student Support Managers or by emailing firstname.lastname@example.org.
-She can be found in her office which is in room C10.
+Our Careers Adviser is also available for careers advice.
+Make an appointment through the Post-16 Student Support Managers or by going direct to room C10 near the Courtyard Cafe.

 For further information you can also visit the Careers page under the Students tab HERE.

-- Our biennial careers and Aspirations Fair (The next one will be in Autumn 2021)
+- Our Careers and Aspirations Fair (The next one will be in Autumn 2023)

 - A visit to the Higher Education Fair at Leeds Beckett University

 - A UCAS Next Steps week in June (including input on personal statements from Lancaster and Leeds Universities and an explanation of the electronic university application system – www.ucas.com )

 - As part of our personalised tutorial programme students can request individual sessions with the careers advisor or the Director of Year 13